mooselau/LearningNotes/SpringBoot/gooseonweb/README.md

 ## Goose On Web
-This is a typical project focusing on main issues and popular usages with SpringBoot.
+This is a typical project focusing on main programming issues and popular usages with SpringBoot.

+* Issue Topics
+    * SpringBoot necessities
+    * Exception Handler
+    * Internationalization
+        * I18N and Messages

 ```xml
 <!-- Project Info -->